Kamen Petkov: Catholic churches and Catholic Cathedral in Plovdiv

 Catholic Diocese of Plovdiv.
 After the earthquake in 1928, simultaneously with the restoration of the cathedral arch.
 Petkov designs and Metropolis, which is located next to it.
 Unlike the Catholic cathedral, bishop's palace is emphasized Sezession character [1].

 School "St. Andrew "(subsequently School of landscaping) was built in 1931 as a third element in the composition.

 Catholic church, the village of General Nikolaev.
 Catholic church, village Sekirovo – completed in 1931 to winning the Vatican declined competition and several Catholic churches in villages near Plovdiv.
 The biggest of them are those in the villages of General Nikolaevo and Sekirovo – today districts of Rakovski.
 They are built on almost identical projects due to long-standing rivalry between the two villages, allow- one of the churches to greater or different, which could be interpreted as "more beautiful."
 There is some difference in the facade.
 Are solved as a basilica holds about 2,000 worshipers with two square towers.

 Catholic church Belozem – completed in 1931.
 The church is smaller than that of General Nikolaevo, also with two towers that are more Bulgarian treatment – not Italian campaigns and octagonal vertical volumes.

 Catholic church, village Parchevich – completed in 1931, today the town of Rakovski.
 This church is considerably less than the previous three-aisled cruciform basilica with an octagonal tower above the main entrance.
 Catholic church, village Fighter – completed in 1931 and the project implementation are the same as those of the church in the village Parchevich.

 Uniate Church, Plovdiv – completed in 1931 basilica with clearly marked signs of Orthodox church construction.
 Stained glass project is Bulgarian artist, and implementation of colored glass and lead frames is done in France.
 Under the church there is a large crypt, where alongside the portraits of the Pope and Parchevich away and a portrait of the architect.
 Kamen Petkov.

 Recognition

-In 1930 Arch.
-Kamen Petkov, as an active member of IAC (Engineering and Architectural Association) and the 70th anniversary was awarded by the Ministry of Construction and Architecture with the "Civil Merit".
-In 1992, the Municipal Council of the city decided to name a street in his name.
-From 2012, the Vocational School of Architecture, Civil Engineering and Geodesy in Plovdiv also bears his name.
+In 1930, Petkov, as an active member of IAC (Engineering and Architectural Association) and the 70th anniversary was awarded by the Ministry of Construction and Architecture with the "Civil Merit".
+In 1992, the Municipal Council of the city named a street after Petkov.
+From 2012, the Vocational School of Architecture, Civil Engineering and Geodesy in Plovdiv was also named after him.

-For 60 years the Arch.
-Kamen Petkov designed and built for the City and many of his works can still be seen and illustrate creative searches in the development of modern Bulgarian architecture.